beakbahama/log/docs/stress.md

 ### The "Pop" Sensation and the Need for Co-Regulation
 In addition to the chin sensation during moments of understanding, I vividly recall experiencing another significant sensation: a "pop" at a specific point on the top left of my head, near the front, which occurred as stress was being resolved during a state of perceived threat.
 I remember moments of fear and uncertainty as a young child, often due to family matters that needed resolution.
 These situations were usually resolved through simple social interactions, such as my mother's comforting words, reassuring me that there was no reason to be upset.
 After her words, the "pop" would come just before the tingling in my chin returned, signaling stress relief, and highlighting the crucial role social bonds play in managing stress and fear, ultimately promoting group cohesion.

 Accompanying the pop were a series of sensations around the head, along with a pronounced tingling in my chin, which together signaled the restoration of a return to normal.
 The tingling in the chin signaled to me that normal, daily function of it had resumed.
 Today I reason that in moments of fear, or simply in moments of uncertainty, the brain prioritizes immediate action over reflection, causing the cognitive functions associated with the chin to temporarily take a backseat to automatic action.
-These functions return only after the moment of fear, or uncertainty, is resolved.
+These functions return only after the moment of fear — the feeling of uncertainty — is resolved.

 ### The Physical Nature of the Sore Spot
 My memories of the pop point are not just of a vague sensation, but of a tangible, physical object.
 As a child, I recall that in a relaxed state, I could feel a small, movable nodule—like a little bulb—at that specific spot on my head.
 This suggests the pop point is not just an area, but a distinct physical structure, likely a focal point of fascial or nervous tissue.